kbase/sample_service_validator_config/docs/build-and-deploy.md

 #### Validation and Build Steps

-Following the preparation steps is a sequence of validation and build steps, all run through the script-runner container simply using docker run.
-A local (i.e. in the GHA runner itself) directory `dist` is volume mounted into the container at `/kb/module/dist`.
-This allows the files generated within the container to be available locally.
+Following the preparation steps is the validation and build step.
+A repo directory (i.e. in the GHA runner itself) is volume mounted into the container at `/kb/module`.
+This allows the files generated within the container to be available in the GHA host for later steps.

 These steps carry out the following tasks:

-- validation source spec files - generate files for distribution into `dist`
+- validation source spec files
+- generate files for distribution into `dist`
-- validate generated files - copies a special `README.md` into the `dist` directory - creates a special `manifest.json` file in `dist`, containing information about the build itself
+- validate generated files
+- copies a special `README.md` into the `dist` directory
+- creates a special `manifest.json` file in `dist`, containing information about the build itself

 #### Create distribution branch steps

 After the `dist` directory is populated and verified, it is copied into a special `dist-*` branch.
-Which branch it is copied into depends on the trigger which invoked the workflow.
+Which branch it is copied into depends on which trigger invoked the workflow.

 The following trigger and branch naming conventions are used: